syncfusion/blazor-docs/src/charts/bullet-chart/data-label.md

 ---
-title: "Data Label in Blazor Bullet Chart component | Syncfusion"
+title: "Data Labels in Blazor Bullet Chart component | Syncfusion"

 component: "Bullet Chart"

-description: "Learn here all about Data Label of Syncfusion Bullet Chart (SfBulletChart) component and more."
+description: "Learn here all about Data Labels of Syncfusion Bullet Chart (SfBulletChart) component and more."
 ---

-# Data Label in Blazor Bullet Chart (SfBulletChart)
+# Data Labels in Blazor Bullet Chart (SfBulletChart)

 Data labels are used to identify the value of actual bar in the Bullet Chart component.
-Data labels will be shown by specifying the [`BulletChartDataLabel`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartDataLabel.html) tag.
+Data labels will be shown by specifying the [`BulletChartDataLabel`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartDataLabel.html) setting.

 ```csharp
 @using Syncfusion.Blazor.Charts